lit/lit/packages/localize/README.md

    npm i -D @lit/localize-tools
    ```

-2. Set up a TypeScript lit project if you don't have one already:
+2. Set up a TypeScript Lit project if you don't have one already:

    ```bash
    npm i lit